debops/debops/docs/debops-tools/introduction.rst

 project.
 These roles, available both through `Ansible Galaxy <https://galaxy.ansible.com/>`_ and on `DebOps GitHub organization <https://github.com/debops/>`_ can be used to manage various components of an operating system and applications.
-The roles are designed to be used together as "role dependencies" to faciliate automated configuration of different components - for example a webserver role can tell the firewall role to open certain ports for specific networks, or an application role can tell a webserver role to configure a webservice on
+The roles are designed to be used together as "role dependencies" to facilitate automated configuration of different components - for example a webserver role can tell the firewall role to open certain ports for specific networks, or an application role can tell a webserver role to configure a webservice on